top of page

 Mara received a Bachelor's Degree in Classics and a Master's Degree in Linguistics with an emphasis on data design at the University of Milan, where she graduated Summa cum Laude.
 Yet, by training, Mara's background is in data journalism.
 In fact, besides being trained as a humanist, she is also a self-taught coder.

-Following that experience, Mara won a scholarship at the University of Southern California, where she earned a second master's degree in Data Journalism, having had the chance to build her own curriculum at the intersection of computer science and journalism.
+Following that experience, Mara won a scholarship at the University of Southern California, where she earned a second master's degree in Data Journalism and built her own curriculum at the intersection of computer science and journalism.

-During her time as a data journalist earlier in her career, she worked with major design agencies and newsrooms, like Pentagram —where she was part of Gioggia Lupi's team for the data-driven fashion collection commissioned by &OtherStories, Esquire Magazine —where she published a data story around Covid-19 data, and Al Jazeera's Doha Hub.
+During her time as a data journalist, she worked with major design agencies and newsrooms, like Pentagram —where she was part of Gioggia Lupi's team for the data-driven fashion collection commissioned by &OtherStories, Esquire Magazine —where she published a data story around Covid-19 data, and Al Jazeera's Doha Hub.

-Mara is a prominent voice advocating for human-centered AI
+Mara is an author and a prominent voice advocating for human-centered AI

 Mara’s mission is to move the conversation on AI and our culture forward

-Mara's work and research around AI have seen her speaking at numerous events and institutions, including the World AI Cannes Festival, The New York AI Summit, the Women in Tech initiative organized by London Tech Week, and the Responsible AI Summit in Cambridge, where she was invited to share her perspective as an expert on AI deployment and governance and join the community of 70+ executive leaders in Responsible AI.
+Mara's work and research around AI have seen her speaking at numerous events and institutions, including the World AI Cannes Festival, The New York AI Summit, the Women in Tech event organized by the London Tech Week, and the Responsible AI Summit in Cambridge.

 Alongside her public speaking appearances, Mara has also been an AI strategy instructor at the London School of Economics for the AI Journalism Academy, sponsored by Google News Lab.